 I would also, would like to thank our Committee of Management for their commitment to the Centre and the support they provide to me in my role.
-In particular our Chairperson Rebecca and treasurer Tumaru for working closely being available and department staff and other council staff members for the excellent working relationship and support to Walker.
-It is a privilege to work with such a wonderful, talented team.
+In particular our Chairperson Rebecca and treasurer Tumaru for working closely being available and sparing their extra time whenever needed.